script3/yieldblox-docs/user-docs/lending-borrowing/liquidations.md

 ## When would a borrower be liquidated?

 Borrowers can be liquidated if their account's health factor falls below 1.00.
-The [health factor](./#whats-a-health-factor) is a measure of an account's collateralization levels and is calculated with a user's liability value, collateral value, the average collateral liquidation factor, and the average collateral liquidation incentive.
+The [health factor](./#whats-a-health-factor) is a measure of an account's collateralization levels.

 ## How do YieldBlox liquidations protect borrowers?